BOringuserN4/CPO_WinterPalace_LAB1/README.md

 ---

 The first lab of CPO
-HDU-ID: 212320024
+HDU-ID: 212320025
 Name: Zuo Yuexin
 Time: 2022/04/25

-1.Same as above test, I passed the absolute value function to the map() and tested a set of data to be its inverse.
-In the function I wrote to construct the tree, I did not judge how to construct a tree based on the size of the value passed in.
+1.Same as above test, I passed the absolute value function to the map() and tested a set of data to be its inverse.In the function I wrote to construct the tree, I did not judge how to construct a tree based on the size of the value passed in.
 So the result is definitely certain.
 If it means Can you provide data, whether result is not determined?
 When changed whether to where, i can't understand what that mean.

 2.Update the map function.